seed-labs/seed-emulator/examples/yesterday_once_more/Y01_bgp_prefix_hijacking/demo/README.md

 #### (Optional) Use your own VM to display the victim's screen

 1. Start your own VM using Virtualbox/VMware/Parallels/...
-2. Copy the `Link_Ovpn` folder to your VM
-3. Link your VM to the emulator network by following the instructions in `Link_Ovpn/README.md`
+2. Link your VM to the emulator network by following the instructions in `misc/openvpn-remote-access/README.md`

 ***